Easter Weekend - A Part of 'Semana Santa' in Barcelona

 ![]() |

-Barcelona has a long tradition of producing and consuming great quality chocolate.
-No time of year celebrates chocolate more than Easter, making it a great time to be in Barcelona.
+Barcelona has a long tradition of producing and consuming sumptuous quality chocolate.
+No time of year celebrates chocolate more than Easter, making it an exceptionally good time to be in Barcelona.
 Chocolate shops and patisseries display chocolate sculptures of varying degrees of intricacy and creativity.
 And nowhere is this better displayed than in the Museu de la Xocolata (Chocolate Museum) in the El Born area.

 ![]() |